vgandari/tok/README.md

 The following keys are available for storing information that appears in the PDF:

+- topics and tasks
   - `aka`: "Also known as", for including alternate labels in document
   - `pre`: Text for introducing the main text, outside of any LaTeX environment.
   - `main`: The main text that appears inside your environment
   - `post`: Text for providing more discussion after the main text, outside of any LaTeX environment.
-- `pfs`: If using the `thm`, `lem`, `cor`, or `rem` environments, include one or more proofs
   - `urls`: Any URLs that might be helpful
   - `eli5`: "Explain like I'm five", a simple explanation, even if not technically correct.
   - `src`: BibTeX items; `tok` will automatically generate a BIB file free of duplicates
+- topics
+  - `pfs`: If using the `thm`, `lem`, `cor`, or `rem` environments, include one or more proofs
+- tasks
+  - `deadline`: deadline of a task, e.g. `[1642, 12, 25]`
+  - `expected`: expected duration of a task, in days
+  - `start`: start date of a task, e.g. `[1642, 12, 25]`
+  - `complete`: completion date of a task, e.g. `[1642, 12, 25]`
+  - `assgn`: list of names of people to whom a task is assigned

 > NOTE: All keys must contain valid LaTeX code.